IRS Tax Brackets: Here’s How Much You’ll Pay in 2022 on What You Earned in 2021

 For working people with low-to-moderate income, the earned income tax credit reduces the amount of tax you owe and might even give you a refund.
 To qualify for the EITC, you must have earned income as an employee or from running or owning a business or farm.
 You must meet some other rules, which could include having a qualifying child.

-The Tax Cuts and Jobs Act was enacted in December 2017, which changed the tax rates for the 2018 tax year.
+The Tax Cuts and Jobs Act, enacted in December 2017, was the most recent significant overhaul to the U.S. tax system.
 With the exception of annual inflationary adjustments, the federal bracket system remains the same as it did after the 2017 act.
 For most people, tax rates were reduced.
 Since the 2018 tax year, tax brackets have been set at 10%, 12%, 22%, 24%, 32%, 35% and 37%.

 In addition, beginning in 2018, the tax rates and brackets for the unearned income of a child changed and were no longer affected by the tax situation of the child’s parents.
 The new tax rates applied to a child’s unearned income of more than $2,200 are the same as for trusts and estates, which are 10%, 24%, 35% and 37%.